Vyral/base-template/_posts/2018-11-08-what-should-buyers-and-sellers-know-about-our-current-market.md

 {% include youtube.html %}

-Our real estate market is changing right before our eyes.
-Here’s what you need to know whether you’re thinking of buying, selling, or doing both.
+<p style="text-align: center;"><em>Our real estate market is changing right before our eyes.
+Here’s what you need to know whether you’re thinking of buying, selling, or doing both.</em></p>

 As we wind down in 2018, I’ve been getting a lot of questions about our marketplace and what’s happening with home values.
 Today I have an update for you.